brightspot/react-examples/headless-preview/README.md

 The front-end application opens automatically in the browser.

 ## Using the example application
-Make sure the front-end application is up and running so you can see how the preview pane in Brightspot updates real time.
+Make sure the front-end application is up and running so you can see how the preview pane in Brightspot updates in real time.

 Publish a **Course** content item in Brightspot.
-Make sure to enter a title and slug; the rest of the fields are optional.
 The content updates in the preview pane as you edit text.

 > **_Note_** If you do not see the preview pane, click on the eye icon to the left of the **PUBLISH** button.

 ## How everything works
 With a headless platform, you are not using a templating system Brightspot provides with its traditional architecture.
 Instead, you provide your front-end application to connect to the Brightspot platform.

-To view changes to content before publishing with a headless platform, provide Brightspot with a URL that will load in an iframe in the preview pane.
-Brightspot will load the URL while adding additional parameters to the request (`previewId` and `typename`), which are used to fetch preview content with GraphQL.
+To view changes to content before publishing with a headless platform, you need to provide Brightspot with the URL where the front-end application is running.
+That URL will load in an iframe in Brightspot's preview pane, and Brightspot will send `previewId` and `typename` to the URL via HTTP parameters on a request.
+The `previewId` is used as a query argument to fetch preview content with GraphQL.
 The GraphQL query will return the data that corresponds to edited content.
-These editing changes are available in real-time.
+These editing changes are available in real time.

 #### JS Classes Files:
 Navigate to `brightspot/src/examples/headless_preview`.
-This directory contains the JS Classes files that are uploaded to Brightspot.
+This directory contains the JS Class files that are uploaded to Brightspot.
 The following are key points to note:

 - `Course.ts`: The class that contains the business logic (fields, etc.)
   - `PreviewTypeSupplier`: Implement this interface to specify a particular PreviewType class.